 The more you search, the more you will find – not about yoga that resonates with you most, or who loves you the most.
 In addition, you will also learn about how you recognize yourself and the world around you.

-Generally, there is a 3-day practice per week to see results.
+Normally, there is a 3 to 4-days practice per week to see results.
 Exclude the prescribed amount once per week which you are able to attend in a class.
 Cannot you attend classes?
 Set your Mat at home, jump to YouTube or check out your studio for a wide range of Yoga video bundles and keep the routine.
-Do not make excuses.
-Seriously, just keep walking.
+Do not make excuses. just keep walking regularly.
 You feel that you will see physical and mental results as soon as possible.